 Like any other type of myth, the stories that you are going to read have been told from one generation to the next and some of the details can vary depending on the preferences of the storyteller.
 However, you can find these creatures and read about them in Avesta.
-This book is the oldest Zoroasterian book that includes different sections, one of which is the stories and explanations of Persian mythology.
+This book is the oldest Zoroastrian book that includes different sections, one of which is the stories and explanations of Persian mythology.

 What Are Persian Mythological Creatures?

 There are many different Persian mythological creatures in Iranian culture.
-Iran has always been intertwined with rich poetry, art and story.
+Iran has always been intertwined with rich poetry, art, and story.
 Some of the characters are good and peaceful while the others are doomed and carriers of sorrow and fear.
 The world of these creatures is deep and widespread.
 We are going to tell you the stories and backgrounds of some of these creatures and help you get to know them better.

 Qoqnoos or Phoenix, The Magical Bird

 Almost all the good fantasy stories have a phoenix in them.
-In Persian literature, phoenix is a rare and graceful bird that flies like no other creatures.
+In Persian literature, a phoenix is a rare and graceful bird that flies like no other creature.
 Its voice can make other birds stop singing and its beauty is undoubtable.
-Qoqnoos can live for a thousand year and nothing is capable of killing it.
+Qoqnoos can live for a thousand years and nothing is capable of killing it.
 But when the right time comes, the bird starts gathering firewood and sits in the middle of it.
 By singing a sorrowful song, this Persian mythological creature flaps several times to make a fire and gets ready to burn itself in flames and rise from the ashes once again.

 Manticore, The Playful Killer